-6. OPERATIONAL VIEWPOINT VALIDATION USING THE SIMULATOR
+5. OPERATIONAL VIEWPOINT VALIDATION USING THE SIMULATOR

-The simulator is a discrete event simulator that executes the OperationalActivity and Needline behavior views to provide an assessment of operational architecture performance and to verify the dynamic integrity of the conceptual model.
-The simulator dynamically interprets a behavior view (i.e., an Activity Diagram, Enhanced Functional Flow Block Diagram [EFFBD]) in conjunction with Needlines and identifies and displays timing, resource utilization, operational item flow, and behavioral inconsistencies.
+The simulator within GENESYS is a discrete event simulator that executes the OperationalActivity and OperationalItem behavior views to provide an assessment of operational architecture performance and to verify the dynamic integrity of the conceptual model.
+The simulator dynamically interprets a behavior view (i.e., an Activity Diagram, Enhanced Functional Flow Block Diagram [EFFBD]) in conjunction with OperationalItems and identifies and displays timing, resource utilization, operational item flow, and behavioral inconsistencies.
 The simulator usage should be an integral part of operational analysis and operational architecture synthesis.

-7. OPERATIONAL ARCHITECTURE CONSIDERATIONS
+6. OPERATIONAL ARCHITECTURE CONSIDERATIONS

 Definition of the operational and systems architecture should be done consistently with the structured approach documented in the SDG.
 Although the operational architecture may involve numerous systems, the SDG principles remain unchanged.
-Systems engineering/architecture activities needed to complete the overall architecture and to interrelate the operational and systems domains are addressed in the following sections.
+The systems engineering/architecture activities needed to complete the overall architecture and to interrelate the operational and systems domains are addressed in the following sections.

-7.1 Performance Requirements
+6.1 Performance Requirements